-Psychiatrist Mark Collier (George Hamilton) treats a client, Nadia Donner (Lesley Ann Warren), with hypnosis, drugs – and sex.
+Psychiatrist Mark Collier (George Hamilton) is treating client Nadia Donner (Lesley Ann Warren) with a cocktail of hypnosis, drugs and sex.

 Just one more thing…

-I guess technically Columbo and Quincy M.E belong to the same movie universe, i.e., LA crime scenes in the 70s.
-The difference is that Quincy specialises in underdog cases: the homeless, drug addicts, domestic abuse victims (and other campaign causes).
 Columbo works the other end of the LA spectrum: composers, doctors, lawyers, actors – i.e., people of influence and money.
-Perhaps that’s why their paths never crossed?
+Perhaps that’s why their paths never cross?

-This is why he’s sometimes afraid of heights (sitting in the camera crane in Murder, Smoke and Shadows), but not at other times (riding the cable car in Short Fuse).
-Of course this could be down to continuity errors.
-More of that later, I guess…
+This partly explains why he’s sometimes afraid of heights (sitting in the camera crane in Murder, Smoke and Shadows), but not at other times (riding the cable car in Short Fuse).

 Also of note

-Columbo typically gets the lie of a case within minutes.
-Here, the plot uses a number of coincidences to make that happen.
-Firstly, he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
-Later he’s in the right place and time to realise the Donners would have known if a car arrived at the house.
+Columbo gets the lie of a case within minutes.
+First he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
+Later he’s sitting in the right place at the right time to realise the Donners would have known if a car arrived at the house.

-And when he visits the hospital the following day, he sees Collier’s car straight away, and clocks the thin European tires (as per the tire tracks outside the Donner house).
+And when he visits the hospital the following day, he spots Collier’s car and immediately clocks the thin European tires (matching the tracks outside the Donner house).

 Finally, not a coincidence but a similarity to How to Dial a Murder, which came three years later.
 In both episodes the killer commits murder by telephone, using a trigger word to set death in motion.